alcf-lidar/alcf-lidar.github.io/documentation/supported_alcs/index.md

 **Type:** `cl3`, `cl5`

-Vaisala CL31 and CL51 use near-infrared wavelength of 910 nm.
+Vaisala CL31 and CL51 are ceilometers which use near-infrared wavelength of 910 nm.
 The instruments store backscatter in DAT files.
 These can be converted to NetCDF with the `alcf convert cl51 <input> <output>` command, where `<input>` and `<output>` are input and output directories, respectively.
 The NetCDF files